tilucast/currency-converter/README.md

 # A API

 É a <a href="https://www.exchangerate-api.com/">ExchangeRate-API</a>.
-Entre no link para maiores informações ( API Gratúita. )
+Entre no link para maiores informações ( API Gratuita. )